Paul Baghdadlian

-Paul Baghdadlian (Armenian: Փոլ Բաղդադլյան; Western Armenian; Փօլ Պաղտատլեան; July 10, 1953 – June 28, 2011) was an Armenian-American singer, songwriter, record producer, composer, musician, and businessman.
+Paul Baghdadlian (Armenian: Փոլ Բաղդադլյան; Western Armenian; Փօլ Պաղտատլեան; July 10, 1953 – June 28, 2011) was a Syrian and American singer, songwriter, record producer, composer, musician, and businessman of Armenian ancestry.

 Early life

 Paul, originally named Krikor Baghdadlian, was born on July 10, 1953, in Aleppo, Syria.
 He was born to Baruyr and Arousiag Baghdadlian.
 Paul grew up with two brothers and a sister.
 In 1961, the Baghdadlian family moved to Kuwait.
 He had great success in singing modern Armenian music after moving to Beirut, Lebanon.
 In 1965, at the age of 12 his mother died (his father eventually remarried and settled in Pasadena, California).
 Struggling to live his daily life, he started performing to make his living.

 Career

 During the early 1970s, Paul Baghdadlian was known as "Paul the Prince" and was singing only English songs.
 After listening to the music of fellow singer of the Armenian diaspora, Harout Pamboukjian, however, Paul started to sing in Armenian, mostly performing love songs.

 Having achieved great success in Beirut and the Middle East in this new phase of his career, he moved to the United States, settling in Los Angeles, California, in 1977 for an international career.
 In Los Angeles, he produced hundreds of recordings, mostly ballads, most of which he sang in Armenian, though he sang in a number of other languages, most notably Arabic and English.
 Many of his songs were recorded and produced by Parseghian Records in Los Angeles.

 He often toured the major centers of the Armenian diaspora and Armenia.
 On November 27, 2010, Paul Baghdadlian performed a concert in Laval, Canada.
 This concert happened to be his last prior to his death 7 months later.